Palpatine0/CodeAssistant/walkthrough.md

 #### 1. LangServe Setup

 Set up LangServe to manage our application deployment.
-Use the LangServe CLI to create a new application called `pinecone-serverless`.
+Use the LangServe CLI to create a new application called `code-assistant`.

 ```bash
 langchain app new code-assistant